Assam Career : Bodoland University Recruitment 2025

-Applications are invited for recruitment of various project based positions or career in Bodoland University Assam.

-Bodoland University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Junior Research Fellow and PG Studentship at the DBT-GoI funded Ministry of Science & Technology sponsored Bioinformatics Infrastructure Facility under Prof (Dr.) Jatin Sarmah, Department of Biotechnology.
-Bodoland University is a state university established altogether under the Bodoland University Act, 2009 of the Assam Legislative Assembly on 28th February 2009.
-It is also one of the growing universities in lower Assam and a lone institution of higher education in the western part of Assam to address the need and concern for all-round development of the region.
-Bodoland University is also committed to the academic development of lower Assam in general and especially the BTAD region.
-The University also provides an opportunity for higher studies to the populace of the region.
+Bodoland University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Guest Faculty in the Department of Botany.
+Bodoland University is a state university of Assam.
+It came into being under the Bodoland University Act, 2009 of the Assam Legislative Assembly.
+The university came into being on 28th February 2009.
+It is one of the growing universities in lower Assam and a lone institution of higher education in the western part of Assam to address the need and concern for all-round development of the region.
+Bodoland University aims in developing the academic scenario of lower Assam in general and especially the BTAD region.
+The University provides an opportunity for higher studies to the populace of the region.
 It also caters to the educational needs of the adjoining states and neighbouring countries like Bhutan, Nepal and Bangladesh.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!